Privacy Policy

 Following a link to timeforworthing.uk from another website

-If you come to timeforworthing.uk from another website, we may receive information from the other website.
-We don’t use this data.
-You should read the Privacy Notice of the website you came from to find out more about this.
+If you come to timeforworthing.uk from another website, we may receive information from the other website, however we do not use this data.
+We recommend that you should read the Privacy Notice of the website you came from to find out more.

 People who contact us via social media

-The councils use a range of social media services to publicise council news, stories, offers and events and to receive comments and feedback from residents including through direct messages, which are private, and through posts which are public to other social media users.
+The councils use a range of social media services to publicise council news, stories, offers and events.
+We do this in order to receive comments and feedback from residents via direct messages, which are private, and through posts which are public to other social media users.

 The information you provide via social media is subject to the social media service providers’ privacy notices and policies.
 Any information you post on the councils’ social media platforms is also subject to the councils’ social media policy.